-Before you decide on enrolling in any programmes in Sports Science, you may want to go through a couple of general entry requirements based on your current qualifications.
-Ticking them off can give you the leverage you need to get accepted into the institution of your choice for the programme.
+Ticking off the general requirements can give you the leverage you need to get accepted into the institution of your choice.
 These entry requirements can vary from one institution to another.
-Therefore, it is wiser if you set aside time to do more research regarding any further details set by the university of your choice.
+Therefore, it is wiser if you set aside time to do more research.
 Being extra prepared can go a long way!

 Diploma in Sports Science